retypeapp/retype/configuration/project.md

 Cache configuration options.

-### busting
+### strategy

-Cache busting configuration for the website resources.
+Cache busting configuration for the website resources, such as the JavaScript (.js) and CSS (.css) files.

 Helps to ensure a loaded page refers to the most recent JavaScript and CSS resources.

 === strategy : `string`